-Apps that copy what most well known legitimate programs tend to do (fake optimizers, fake antivirus, etc.).
+- Apps that copy what most well known legitimate programs tend to do (fake optimizers, fake antivirus, etc.).

-Such programs often find themselves to be installed on machines as a result of bundling activity with third-party apps that are freeware.
-They may be added during the course of installation process of any other free program the user may have download “as a free extra” to it.
-The installation prompt is often hidden in the Advanced or Custom installation options and it may appear similar to the following image:
+Unwanted programs often get installed on machines due to bundling activity with third-party apps known as freeware.
+They may be started on the system during the installation process of any other free program.
+Users rarely notice some “free extra apps” that come along with the primary app.
+Their installation prompt often remains hidden in the Advanced or Custom installation options.
+It may appear similar to the following image:

 - Browsing history.